tarfin-labs/zbar-php/README.md

 ## Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

-### Security

-If you discover any security related issues, please email faruk.can@tarfin.com instead of using the issue tracker.

-### Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information about what has changed recently.

-## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update the tests as appropriate.